There is always a warm and friendly atmosphere at the club and we have a refreshment

 which is open to every member of our club.
 The challenge is to produce 2 digital

-images with Architecture as the theme and 2 with Reflections as the theme.
-We have
+images with Nature as the theme and 2 with Weather as the theme.
+We have until the

-until the end of November to produce them and details of when to upload them through
+end of November to produce them and details of when to upload them through the website

 Our Dutch friends will judge all entries and award a first second and third in each